the-cognitiveservices-ninja/tasmota-watermeterkit/README.md

 With these files you can create a customer Tasmota firmware,  you can make use of MQTT, and use the water meter without the boundaries of home assists

 ## Result
+the result should look similar to the screenshot below
 ![result](./assets/result.png)

 ## Compile